DevMatch - AI Recruiting & Mission-Aligned Engineer Discovery

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool finds open-source projects similar to a seed repo, ranked by semantic similarity.
-It distinguishes from sibling tools by mentioning 'not JD-ranked candidates' and explicitly names find_candidates for hiring matches.
+Description clearly states it finds open-source projects similar to a seed GitHub repo, ranked by semantic similarity.
+This distinguishes it from sibling tools find_candidates (which finds candidates) and get_profile (profile retrieval).

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.